-Spontaneous Programs: Each RA must facilitate three (3) spontaneous programs during the first six weeks of each semester.
-A spontaneous program is one that is not advertised or "planned" in any way, but rather occurs organically.
+Spontaneous Connections Programs: Each RA must facilitate three (3) spontaneous connections programs during the first six weeks of each semester.
+An additional two (2) spontaneous connections programs must be completed each semester.
+A spontaneous connection program is one that is not advertised or "planned" in any way, but rather occurs organically.
 The goal is to be part of your community and encourage residents to gather and socialize together.
 Each of the spontaneous programs must be something different so that residents can connect in different ways and on different interests.
-The same residents should not make up each spontaneous program.
+The same residents should not make up each spontaneous program and each program should connect with different residents.